Enkeiie/e-dziennik-frontend/README.md

 (en)
 <ol type="I">
   <h1><li>Description:</h1>
-  This is a frontend frontend for my thesis.
+  This is a frontend for my thesis.
 My thesis was: "Implementation of E-diary in frameworks NestJS and Vue.js".
 This project is meant to be use alongside: https://github.com/Enkeiie/e-dziennik-backend.
 It offers: <ol type="1">
   <li>Admin panel that allows him to manage users, classes, subjects, parents</li>
   <li>Teacher panel that gives him ability to create and order tests, grade students and check their presence as well as to browse homeroom class grades and presences</li>
   <li>Student panel which allows him to see grades and presences as well as take part in tests</li>